 STARPATH technology to create wayfinding walkways - Spray on solution - Potential for use in combination with motion sensor street lighting along the corridor and links.

-Bat friendly lighting sensitive needs of nature and wildlife.
+Bat friendly lighting Using warm light colours such as 2200K or 2700K that is considerate of the sensitive needs of nature and wildlife.

 Public realm Improved pocket park to facilitate Cinder Track users and neighbourhood.